aposteriori-sg/tutorials/courses/10 Arduino with mBlock/10 Intro/40 Basic Setup.md

 If you see a **COM<NN> Port** listed in the dropdown, and the *Connect* label is not greyed out, you can press *Connect* and see if that was successful.
 It is possible you may need to change to a different COM Port if more than one is listed in the drop-down.

-If there are not COM ports listed, the try checking the *Show all connectable devices* checkbox, and see if you get a COM port listed then.
+If there are no COM ports listed, try checking the *Show all connectable devices* checkbox, and see if you get a COM port listed then.
 If so, click *Connect*.

 ![](images/showall.jpg)

-If you're still not geeing a COM port listed, make sure your Arduino is properly connected with the USB cable to your PC/Laptop, or ask for help.
+If you're still not getting a COM port listed, make sure your Arduino is properly connected with the USB cable to your PC/Laptopo, disconnect the cable and connect it back, and try the above connection process again.

-## Settings / Firmware Update
+## Setting / Firmware Update

-You are almost done, once the Arduino Uno establishes a connection the *Connect* button turns into a *Disconnect* button, and you shoudl also see a new *Setting* button below that.
+You are almost done.

+Once the Arduino Uno establishes a connection, the *Connect* button turns into a *Disconnect* button, and you should also see a new *Setting* button below that.

-If this is the first time you are using teh Arduino Uno in *Live mode* you will need to download some code into the Arduino to behave in this synchronous style.
+If this is the first time you are using the Arduino Uno in *Live mode* you will need to download some code into the Arduino to behave in this synchronous style.

 You will know if you need to update the Arduino by looking at the *Setting* button.

 If it is Yellow/Orange and shows a warning/exclamation sign, you need to update.
 Click the colored *Setting* button and follow the instructions.

 ![](images/settings.jpg)

-After than please click *Connect* to re-connect to the Arduino, and you should be all set (*Setting* will have a clear/white background).
+Once done, click *Connect* to re-connect to the Arduino, and you should be all set (*Setting* should have a clear/white background).